BOOKR’s Recommendation: Tips for Thanksgiving

 On the fourth Thursday of November people in the United States celebrate their world famous national holiday, Thanksgiving.
 On Thanksgiving Day families come together and celebrate with a large dinner which usually includes turkey, potatoes, gravy and pumpkin pie for dessert.
 But where does it come from?

 The legend says that Thanksgiving originates in 1620, when the pilgrims left England on a ship called the Mayflower to start a new life in America.
 It took them more than two difficult months to arrive and unfortunately, the journey was followed by a harsh winter when more than half of the pilgrims died of hunger.

 Luckily, spring came and the pilgrims met the native tribes who taught them how to plant crops and how to hunt better.
 In 1621 they had a harvest like never before and by autumn all the pilgrims had enough to eat.
-They were thankful for all the food so they invited their Native American friends to a feast.
-According to the legend, this was the very first Thanksgiving dinner in history.

 Ask the learners to sit in a circle.
 Give each learner a name: turkey, potato or pie.
 When the teacher calls “turkey”, all the students with this name stand up and switch places while the teacher sits down on one of the empty chairs.